The QVMAG Exhibition 1977 of convict photographs

 Photo © KLW NFC 2009 ARR

 Above: The QVMAG lists of 72 convict cartes from the 1977 exhibition,worksheets acquired here in 2005, courtesy of the QVMAG.
 The physical number at the QVMAG now totals 112.
 The list here might give the impression that there were 199 items, listed by the number written on the carte itself, eg. George Nutt or White, no. 1, but in fact the person at the QVMAG who prepared this list ran a sheet with numbers from 1 to 199, and inserted the prisoner's name by the number on the carte, totalling 72.
-What is missing therefore, are cartes with numbers on recto or verso that are greater than 199, and there are quite a few; for example, the NLA carte of convict Henry Cavanagh is numbered "306" on verso. he was photographed by Nevin on admission to the Hobart Gaol on 17th September, 1873.
+What is missing therefore, are cartes with numbers on recto or verso which were circulated to the NLA, AOT and TMAG, and those that bear numbers greater than 199, and there are quite a few; for example, the NLA carte of convict Henry Cavanagh is numbered "306" on verso.
+He was photographed by Nevin on admission to the Hobart Gaol on 17th September, 1873.

 At present (April 2009), the QVMAG states they hold 112 physical copies of the original cartes: 72 were exhibited at the QVMAG exhibition with Nevin's attribution in 1977.
 Another 40 were included in the National Portrait Gallery's exhibition, Heads of The People, Canberra, 2000 with Beattie's attribution, despite the fact that Beattie had arrived in Tasmania in 1878, and did not join the Ansons as a photographer until the early 1890s.
-Beattie was never involved in the actual photographing of prisoners for the police; he merely copied those mugshots he found in the police and prison registers, divorcing them in the process from their contemporaneous written references, and reprinted them for sale as tourist tokens.
+Beattie was never involved in the actual photographing of prisoners for the police; he merely exhibited or copied those mugshots he found in the police, courts and prison registers, divorcing them in the process from their contemporaneous written references, and reprinted several for sale as tourist tokens.

-Old police ID "booking photographs" such as Nevin's, commonly called mugshots now, are enjoying a renaissance of interest in this decade of the 21st century.
+Old police identification photographs taken on arrest, arraignment and discharge, commonly called mugshots now, are enjoying a renaissance of interest in this decade of the 21st century.
 Even though they were legal instruments taken for the police to be used daily, they became doco-artefacts of criminality for the middle-class gaze in the age of Bertillonage and the portrait parlé in the 1900s.
-They can be seen on the walls of art galleries, in coffee table glossy volumes such as Pellicer's Mugshots (2009), and merit appraisal in academic histories.
+They can be seen on the walls of art galleries, and in coffee table glossy volumes such as Pellicer's Mugshots (2009).
 But what of the photographer?
-Anonymity was de rigeur in the job, and Nevin's total involvement in police photographic work in Tasmania from ca. 1865 to the mid 1880s has yet to be fully appreciated.
+Anonymity was de rigeurin the job, although Nevin's work with police was common knowledge in the 19th century.
+It is only in the late 20th century and continuing today that acknowledgement of his work has been compromised by the error made by Chris Long and those who have "believed" in his belief about Boyd based purely on a piece of fiction.
+Because of this dead-end misattribution, the Nevin brothers' total involvement in police photographic work in Tasmania from ca. 1865 to the mid 1880s has yet to be fully appreciated.

 Bertillon mugshots 1888